bxlab/cmdb-quantbio/assignments/bootcamp/linear_regression/assignment/index.md

 1. What is the "size" of this relationship?
 In your own words, what does this mean?
 Does this match what you observed in your plots in step 6?

-There is an average increase of 0.38 maternal DNMs per year of maternal age.

 2. Is this relationship significant?
 How do you know?
 In your own words, what does this mean?

-The relationship is statistically significant with a p-value of 6.9e-24 which is less than our threshold of 0.05.
-We interpret this to mean that there is a very small probability of observing a relationship this extreme or more extreme assuming that the null hypothesis is true (i.e., that there is no relationship between maternal age and maternal DNM count).

 #### **Step 2.4**